29 Manage Audience Attributes

 - Session—predefined attributes based on information unique to a viewing session.
 For example, a customer IP address determines viewer location and time zone, while a browser user-agent determines what device is being used so viable media can be served.

-- System—attributes unique to the Oracle Content and Experience system, such as current date.
+- System—attributes unique to the Oracle Content Management system, such as current date.

 You must be a content administrator to define audience attributes.